 Best Value SET of 3 different sizes of diamond wheels - $8

-Includes small, medium and large wheel shapes.
+Includes 3 different wheel sizes.
 Assorted profiles - some have flat sides, some have rounded edges, some are knife edged or are shallow inverted cone shaped.

 *Faster cutting - structured tooth inverted cone burs shown below

 20 Piece Set in Plastic Storage Box - $6.50